 Individuation

-Jungian psychotherapy is a holistic approach to therapy that recognizes how the unconscious can influence the way we understand and relate to the world and our own selves.
+Jungian psychotherapy takes into account how the unconscious can influence the way we understand and relate to the world and our own selves.
 The term “unconscious” can have many meanings and is often misunderstood.
-In the context of Jungian psychotherapy, the unconscious is essentially the undiscovered and unnoticed parts of ourselves, which impacts self-understanding and how we experience the world.
+In the context of Jungian psychotherapy, the unconscious can be seen as the undiscovered and unnoticed parts of ourselves, which impacts self-understanding and how we experience the world.
 Therefore, the process of Jungian psychotherapy seeks to bring consciousness and clearer understanding to these previously unknown areas of being and experience.

-Jungian psychotherapy addresses the underlying structures and experiences that often lead to unhelpful/habitual patterns, depression, anxiety, and feelings of being stuck/unmotivated.
+At its most essential level, Jungian psychotherapy is a process of discovery that addresses the underlying structures and experiences that can lead to unhelpful/habitual patterns, depression, anxiety, and feelings of being stuck/unmotivated.
 The process aims to bring resolution to inner conflicts and restore meaning, purpose, and creativity.